Why Emmy voters can’t make you happy

 Critics notice when a good show sours; it takes the rest of us, including people who work in TV, a lot longer.
 After all, a once-beloved show is like an old flame — we care about the characters even after we break up.
 As a former development exec turned writer I know says, “unlike movies, people have a chance to fall in love with [TV] characters — it’s why shows live so long, even when they curdle.
 We just loved everyone on Lost and kept tuning in to see what Sawyer was up to even when the show stopped being good.”

 Momentum matters, incumbency matters.
 We all say that we want what’s new and innovative, but we tend to reward what’s familiar.
-That’s why something like Hannibal, a brilliant serial killer/cop that’s also impossible to categorize, whose finale was so icily beautiful it still haunts weeks later, has never been nominated (it’ll have a final shot next year).
+That’s why something like Hannibal, a brilliant serial killer/cop show that’s also impossible to categorize, whose finale was so icily beautiful it still haunts weeks later, has never been nominated (it’ll have a final shot next year).
 To Hannibal, Emmy voters say: Let’s not taste its strange flesh.
 Downton is more our watery cup of tea.